oaltinay/ascon/README.md

 # Implementation of ASCON Cryptography Algorithm for RISCV ISA with GCC Built-ins

 This repository implements Ascon Cryptography algortihm for RISCV ISA.
-S-box operations are made with special RISC-V instructions(sbox).
+S-box and rotation operations are made with special RISC-V instructions, sbox and rot.

 ## Prerequisites